primus/primus/README.md

   , socket = new Socket('url');
 ```

-#### Browserchannel
+#### BrowserChannel

-Browserchannel was the original technology that GMail used for their real-time
+BrowserChannel was the original technology that GMail used for their real-time
 communication.
 It's designed for same domain communication and does not use
 WebSockets.
-To use browserchannel you need to install the `browserchannel`
+To use BrowserChannel you need to install the `browserchannel`
 module:

 ```